AID-Force/AID-Force/README.md

 To architect, develop, and deploy next-generation **Autonomous Agentic Intelligence Systems (AGIX)** that integrate advanced computing, blockchain infrastructure, and human enhancement technologies.

 We operate at the intersection of **Artificial General Intelligence**, **Cryptobloc sovereignty**, **Human Enhancement**, and **Wartech architectures**.

-**Prime Directive**: Evolutionary algorithmic purity from soul to system — to infinity.

 ---